wlonk/arcadia/rules/index.md

 spell's cost or side-effects.

-Side-effects or costs may include changes to the materials of a character
+Side-effects or costs may include changes to the materials of a character sheet, most particularly damaged reputations.
-sheet: damaged or changed relationships or damaged reputations.
 They may not include changes to the number of role or passion tokens a player currently has.
 Most saliently, of course, they may include unnatural and uncanny magical effects, which may linger well after the spell has ended.

 Remember always that the side-effects of a spell will be bigger if the spell is bigger, and especially if the spell takes away someone's choice, health, or